Trade Stock Indices

 How to Draw on an Upward Bullish Market

-Because we know this is just a pullback based on our using this indicator, we put a buy order just between the levels 38.2% and 50.0% and our stop loss just below 61.8% pull back mark.
-If you had put a buy at this point in the trade example explained and illustrated below you would have made a lot of pips.
+Because we know that this is just a pull-back based on our using this indicator, we put a buy order just between the levels 38.2% and 50.0% and our stop loss just below 61.80% pull back mark.
+If you had put a buy at this point in the trade examples explained below you would have made a lot of pips.

-Once the trade hit the 50.0 % level, this zone provided a lot of support for the indices price, and afterwards the stock indices trading market then resumed the original up indices trend and continued to move up.
+Once the trade hit the 50.0 % level, this zone provided a lot of support for the indices trading price, & afterward the stock indices trading market then resumed the original up indices trend & continued to move upward.

-38.2 % provides some support but stock indices price in this example continued to retrace up to the 50 % zone.
+38.2 % provides some support but stock indices trading price in this example continued to retrace up to the 50% zone.

-For this example, the pull back reached the 50.0 % pull back area, but most of the time the stock indices trading market will retrace up to 38.2 % and therefore most of the time traders set their buy limit indices orders at the 38.2 % level, while at the same time placing a stop just below 61.8 %.
+For this example, the pull back reached the 50.00% pull back area, but most of the time the stock indices trading market will retrace up to 38.2 % and therefore most of the time traders set their buy limit orders at the 38.2 % level, while at the same time placing a stop just below 61.8 %.

 How to Draw on a Downward Bearish Market

-Fibonacci Tool Drawn on Downward Indices Trend - Fibonacci Retracement on Upward Index Trend and Fibonacci Retracement Levels on Downward Index Trend
+Fibonacci Tool Drawn on Downward Indices Trend - Fibonacci Retracement on Upwards Index Trend & Fibonacci Retracement Levels on Downwards Index Trend - Stock Indices Fibonacci Retracement Indicator